London Fire Brigade: Commissioners and chief officers

-As of 1 January 2020 Andy Roe is the commissioner of the LFB.
-He succeeds Dany Cotton, who in 2017 had become the first woman to hold the top role; Cotton resigned in the wake of the Grenfell Tower fire after 32 years' service in the brigade.
+As of 1 June 2025, Jonathan Smith is the commissioner of the LFB.
+He succeeds Andy Roe, who succeeded Dany Cotton, who in 2017 had become the first woman to hold the top role; Cotton resigned in the wake of the Grenfell Tower fire after 32 years' service in the brigade.
 Prior to Cotton, Ron Dobson was the commissioner and he had served in the LFB since 1979; he was appointed CBE for his distinguished contribution to the fire service.

 Organisation

-Historically, the London Fire Brigade was organised into two divisions: Northern and Southern, divided in most places by the River Thames and each commanded by a divisional officer.
+Historically, the London Fire Brigade was organised into two divisions, Northern and Southern, divided in most places by the River Thames and each commanded by a divisional officer.
 Both divisions were divided into three districts, each under a superintendent with his headquarters at a "superintendent station".
 The superintendent stations themselves were commanded by district officers, with the other stations under station officers.

-On the creation of the Greater London Council in 1965, the brigade was enlarged and took over almost all of the Middlesex Fire Brigade, part of west Kent, North Surrey and South West Essex, together with the small County Borough brigades of Croydon, East Ham and West Ham.
+On the creation of the Greater London Council in 1965, the brigade was enlarged and took over almost all of the Middlesex Fire Brigade, part of west Kent, North Surrey, south Hertfordshire, and South West Essex, together with the small County Borough brigades of Croydon, East Ham and West Ham.

 The internal LFB organisation consists of three directorates that all report to the commissioner.
 They are: